HomeComparisons › Costing & Finance

 The high-price, low-volume spiral: how allocation feeds on itself

-The exit is not blindly cutting prices: it is separating real food cost from fixed costs, recalculating the correct breakeven, and adjusting sales mix to reach it.
-One of the most concrete AI applications in restaurants — implemented by Masterestaurant since 2024 — is dynamic breakeven recalculation.
-When avocado prices rise 18% or payroll grows due to a minimum wage increase, the system recalculates the new breakeven in seconds: it adjusts the weighted average food cost by sales mix, updates the breakeven in dollars, and flags which dishes to improve or retire to recover margin.
-A human operator without a system takes 3–5 days for the same recalculation, typically postpones it, and makes pricing decisions on data that is 6 weeks old.
-Diego F. Parra uses this module in Masterestaurant consulting sessions to demonstrate live how a 5% shift in food cost moves the breakeven between 7,000–12,000 USD in monthly sales — a figure no owner can ignore.
+Restaurants caught in this spiral lose 25–40% of their customer base within 6–9 months, by my count across Masterestaurant's client data, before the owner ever diagnoses the real problem.
+The way out isn't cutting prices blindly: it's separating real food cost from fixed costs, recalculating the correct breakeven, and adjusting the sales mix to reach it.
+Avocado prices jump 18%, or payroll grows after a minimum-wage increase, and the system Masterestaurant has run since 2024 recalculates the new breakeven in seconds.
+It adjusts the weighted-average food cost by sales mix, updates the number in dollars, and flags which dishes to improve or retire to recover margin.
+Without that system, an operator takes 3–5 days for the same recalculation, usually puts it off, and ends up pricing on data that's six weeks stale.
+In Masterestaurant consulting sessions, Diego F. Parra runs this module live to show how a mere 5% shift in food cost moves the breakeven between 7,000 and 12,000 USD in monthly sales — a figure no owner can afford to ignore.

 Verdict: separate the columns or your P&L lies to you every month

-The most important costing decision a restaurant makes in 2026 is not which software to use: it is which column each number goes in.
-Dish food cost: direct ingredients only, target 28–32%, ceiling 32%.
-Fixed costs: payroll, rent, utilities, depreciation — measured as a ratio of P&L to total sales and covered by accumulated contribution margin.
-Prime cost: food cost plus payroll as a percentage of sales in the income statement, target 55–65% for full-service.
-The breakeven lives in the P&L, not in the dish.
-Masterestaurant has validated this model across more than 8,400 operations in 43 countries: restaurants that separate these columns with discipline reach breakeven 8–15 days earlier each month and carry menus that are 10–14% more price-competitive than competitors who allocate.
-One concrete action: this week, remove payroll from your dish costing and recalculate your real breakeven.
-The mistake I see over and over has an emotional root: the owner wants every dish to 'justify itself alone.'
-It sounds responsible.
+It isn't the software that decides your costing in 2026: it's which column each number lands in.
+Dish food cost: direct ingredients only, target 28–32%, ceiling 32%, full stop.
+Fixed costs (payroll, rent, utilities, depreciation) get measured as a ratio of P&L to total sales and get paid from accumulated contribution margin, never dish by dish.
+Prime cost: food cost plus payroll, as a percentage of sales on the income statement, target 55–65% for full-service.
+And breakeven lives in the P&L, never in the dish.
+Masterestaurant has validated this model across more than 8,400 operations in 43 countries: restaurants that separate these columns with discipline reach breakeven 8–15 days earlier every month, with menus 10–14% more price-competitive than the competitors who allocate.
+One action for this week: pull payroll out of your dish costing and recalculate your real breakeven.

 Point by point